Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/set-up-the-sdk.md

 ## Retrieving data from Adobe solutions

-As described in the [Sending events](#sending-events) section, the _responseCallback_ is an optional parameter.
-However, if you would like to get notified when a response is returned from the Adobe solutions, you can register a _responseCallback_ that will be invoked whenever new data is available from the server.
-This callback is called for each event handle returned by the server, which in Android is represented by a Map<String, Object>.
+As described in the [Sending events](#sending-events) section, `responseCallback` is an optional parameter.
+However, to be notified when a response is returned from the Adobe solutions, you can register a `responseCallback` that is invoked when new data is available from the server.
+This callback is called for each event handle that is returned by the server.

+**Tip**: In Android, the event handle is represented by a `Map<String, Object>`.

-Based of the nature of the event and the various Adobe solutions you have enabled for your organization, for each Experience Platform event you can receive one, multiple or no event handles.
+Depending on the nature of the event, and the various Adobe solutions you enabled for your organization, you can receive one, multiple, or no event handles for each Experience Platform event.

-For optimized performance, the server side event handle comes in a chunks, so you should expect that the responseCallback is called multiple times.
+For the best performance, the server-side event handle comes in chunks.
+As a result, the `responseCallback` is called multiple times.

 ```java
 // create the ExperiencePlatformEvent for your use case